 My baby back ribs were marinated and cooked in Tony Roma’s Original BBQ sauce (there are other sauces to choose from too).
 I went for the half rack ($32.95), but given my love of ribs I probably could have tackled the full rack.
-To be fair, the half rack was pretty generous and I got stuck into them as soon as the plate landed on the table!
+The half rack was a generous size and I got stuck into them as soon as the plate landed on the table!
 I barley had to touch the meat with a knife, to separate each rib.
-The meat was incredibly succulent.
+The meat was so succulent.
 I was happy with my choice of sides too.
-They were tasty and well cooked.
-Sides, I find, can be quite an afterthought at a lot at steakhouses.
-The creamy “loaded” mash was topped with bacon and cheese.

-Little chef had the Fish and Chips ($15).
-He was dying to get stuck into the too, but had to pause for me to take the pic – hence the “hurry-up” face!
+Little chef had the burger and chips ($15).
 As stated on the menu, all kid’s meals are served with a glass of fruit juice, citrus apple salad and 2 scoops of ice cream for dessert.
 I only realised this after we left, but he never actually got the citrus apple salad, which was a shame, as it was the only healthy part of the meal.
 Little Chef love apples too.
 This actually happened the last time we dined there too, so I wonder if you have to request the salad – though we shouldn’t have to!